adipai/data-decent/README.md

 - Decision Tree

 ## How to run code
 The code (notebooks) used has been provided under `/src`.
 For experimentation, notebooks under `src/experiments` showcase how to load the data and run for an interation.
 For running experiments in the larger context notebooks under `/src/automation` specifiy the details of all the experiments runs and is also the main source of data collected.
+Files in `/src/automation` will generate a csv file for each sampling technique.

 `/src/analyse_scott_knott.ipynb` - This notebook takes the results from the previous steps and plots the scott knott graphs.
 These graphs are stored under `/results/**/sk/` respectively for all the datasets.

-``
+`src/runtime_analysis.ipynb` - This notebook mesures the time taken by each sampling technique for 100% sampling.

+`src/data_distribution.ipynb` - This notebook determines the class distribution for all datasets.

 ## Results
 Find scott-knott plots, go to results/{dataset_name}/sk/